gayaliens/gayaliens/README.md

 ![](https://komarev.com/ghpvc/?username=gayaliens&color=grey)

-hello squad i like one wheat mark and stranger things and fallout and emo music Yesssssssssss :fire:
+hello squad i like one wheat mark and stranger things and death note and fallout and emo music Yesssssssssss :fire:

 <!--